szomer/World-Clocks/README.md

 ## Running the website

-- Navigate with cmd/terminal to the server folder and start the server `node server.js`
+1. Navigate with cmd/terminal to the server folder and start the server `node server.js`
-- Run index.html with live server extension from visual studio code
+2. Open the webbrowser and browe to `localhost:3000`.
+Replace `3000` if another port is specified.

 ---